Erdk/introtoprofiling/README.md

 Pros:

-- fast to enable and use,
+- easy to enable and use,
 - all of the tools gave good image of where could be possible hotspots, which functions are called the most and which functions are the most expensive computionally.

 Cons:

 gprof & perf:

-- the computed time and number of function calls are statistical, both of the programs checks callstack at "ticks"
+- the computed time and number of function calls are statistical, both of the programs checks callstack at fixed time spans,
-- low granuality (compared to lttng),
+- lower granuality than lttng,
 - adds overhead.

 callgrind: